 For an egg-free or vegan version, try this recipe from Salted Plains or try using an egg replacement like soaked chia seeds or flaxseeds and maple syrup instead of honey.

 The recipe makes about 12 brownie pieces and each serving (1 brownie) has 150 calories, about 13 grams of carbohydrates (2.3 g fibre), 10 grams fat, and 2.3 grams of protein.

-The full recipe for the brownies is below but here are a few points I want to mention.
+The full recipe for the brownies is below but here is a quick video and a few points I want to mention.